Equus-Sims/sheetless/sites/all/modules/accountmenu/README.txt

 the configuration changes are lost.
 So it's best to first move the links first, then set configuration.

-The "My account" link title can include tokens @name or @realname. @name is replaced with the log in name, @realname is replace with the real name if the RealName module is installed, if not, it's replaced with the log in name.
+The "My account" link title can include tokens @name or @realname. @name is replaced with the login, @realname is replace with the real name if the RealName module is installed, if not, it's replaced with the login name.

 The accountmenu block title can have token @name and @realname and these works the same as the "My account" link title